 Saturday: 9 am Departure at Palau International Airport.
 1130 am Departure from Angaur/Peleliu.
 Flight time one way is 30min.

-If this doesn’t fit your schedule so are your only option to charter the flight for 400USD for up to 5 people.
+If this doesn’t fit your schedule, so is your only option to charter the flight for 400 USD for up to 5 people.